georgiee/coding-for-kids/slides.md

 ---
-^ They could easily animate a red ball bouncing around.
+^ They animated a red ball bouncing around.

-^ Must have looked like this.
+^ It must have looked like this.

 ![fill](images/01-intro/giga/red-ball.gif)